OxygenFramework/Oxygen.jl/README.md

 ## Built-in Middleware

-Oxygen also ships with some prebuilt middleware functions so you can easily add bearer auth, rate limiting and CORS support to your app.
-You can add these at the application, router, or route level in your app—just pass them in with the `middleware` keyword and Oxygen will take care of the rest.
+Oxygen ships with some prebuilt middleware functions so you can easily integrate bearer auth, rate limiting and CORS support to your app.
+You can add these at the application, router, or route level in your app through the `middleware` keyword.

 ### RateLimiter

-The `RateLimiter` middleware lets you set a cap on how many requests each client can make in a given time window.
+The `RateLimiter` middleware lets you set a cap on how many requests each client IP can make in a given time window.
 It's perfect for public endpoints, login routes, or anywhere you want to keep things smooth and prevent brute-force attacks.

 *The rate limiting is completely based on the `req.context[:ip]` property that's added to all requests.
-If you use proxies or services like cloudflare that intercept requests, you'll need to parse out the actuall callers ip from the headers and reassign the `ip` property on the `requet.context` object.*
+If you use proxies or services like cloudflare that intercept requests, you'll need to parse out the actual caller's IP from the headers and reassign the `ip` property on the `request.context` object.*

 **Example:**
 ```julia